 Florida Public Records Law

-Any questions, complaints or requests for public records should be directed to the Office of General Counsel.
-The definition of “custodian of records” contained in F.S. §119.011(5) may include multiple employees throughout the college.
-Accordingly, the Office of General Counsel has been designated to receive and facilitate public records requests and any legal notices or inquiries regarding same for the convenience of the public.
+Requests for public records should be directed to the Office of General Counsel, which has been designated to receive and facilitate public records requests and any legal notices or inquiries regarding same for the convenience of the public.
+The Office of General Counsel often must collaborate among College departments to ensure that the responsive requests are provided to the requester.
+The Office of General Counsel monitors the email@example.com inbox.

 Northwest Florida State College